 Interest paid on housing loan can be claimed as deduction under u/s.
 24(b) to the maximum extent of Rs.
 1,50,000 per year.
 Such limit is per person and not for one property.
 Hence, a loan can be taken in two joint names for one house to claim deduction of Rs.
 1.5 lakhs each for both the persons repaying the loan.

 Repayment of the principal amount of housing loan is also eligible for the rebate u/s.
 88 subject to a maximum sum of Rs.
 20,000/- per year.
-In taking a housing loan, the following issues need to be considered:

 1) Bank or financial institution offering loan: It is generally safe to take a loan from one of the leading financial institutions.